Last revision: April 1, 2021

 Judge Election and Approval Rating Voting

 Players are expected to submit a vote for their desired Judge(s) during an election using /election, as well as voting on their current Judge’s approval rating via /judges.
 Players are permitted to vote on multiple servers.
 However, players are encouraged to vote primarily on the server(s) that they are active on.
 This will allow Staff to better gauge and adjust the vote requirements from server to server to make them reflect the server’s activity more accurately.
+Players are not allowed to run for Judge on multiple accounts simultaneously.

 Players are expected and encouraged to vote on any Policies currently proposed by Court using /policies.
 These Policies are proposed as potential Court rules and procedures and require player votes to go into effect.
 Players are permitted to vote on multiple servers but are encouraged to vote only on the server(s) they are active on.